nmalcolm/sintheticlabs.com/README.md

 License
 =======
 The source code for SintheticLabs.com is released, without warranty, under the The MIT License.
-Please see LICENSE.
+Please see LICENSE.txt.